accessibilitywars/aw2-builds/docs/_posts/2022-04-08-condi-weaver.md

 author: jupiter
 editor: berdandy
 title: Fire Weaver
-tags: condi elementalist weaver PoF
+tags: condi elementalist weaver pof
 tagline: "'To know that this flame will spread this way across the door and up across the ceiling, not because of the physics of flammable liquids, but because it wants to.'"
 spec: weaver
 ---